rcastellotti/gr/from-zero-to-sev.md

 ## Virtio
 + Virtio was chosen to be the main platform for IO virtualization in KVM
 + The idea behind it is to have a common framework for hypervisors for IO virtualization

+## virtio-blk
+The virtio-blk device is a simple virtual block device.
+The FE driver (in the User VM space) places read, write, and other requests onto the virtqueue, so that the BE driver (in the Service VM space) can process them accordingly.
+Communication between the FE and BE is based on the virtio kick and notify mechanism.